ibm-cloud-docs/vmwaresolutions/vmonic/eos-kmip.md

 {{site.data.keyword.attribute-definition-list}}

-# End of Support for KMIP for VMware for Key Protect
+# End of Support for KMIP for VMware
 {: #eos-kmip}

 {{site.data.content.vms-deprecated-note}}

 {{site.data.content.kmip-deprecated-note}}

-Support for Key Protect service as part of the Key Management Interoperability Protocol (KMIP™) for VMware® will end on 16 July 2026 after which the service will no longer be available.
-You must migrate to the native [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) offering, or an alternative key management service of your choice by 16 July 2026.
+Support for the Key Management Interoperability Protocol (KMIP™) for VMware® service will end on 31 December 2026 after which the service will no longer be available.
+You must migrate to the native [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) offering, or an alternative key management service of your choice by 31 December 2026.

-{{site.data.content.kmip-imp-note}}

-If you are using the KMIP for VMware support for Key Protect, you must plan and start migration to [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) services at the earliest.
+If you are using the KMIP for VMware service, you must plan and start migration to [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) services at the earliest.

 The new key provider offering, [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect), has the following advantages over the KMIP for VMware adapter:
 - Improved performance because the calls from KMIP to key provider are closer in network distance and no longer cross the service-to-service authorization boundaries.